seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/README.md

 - `docker network connect <network name> <container id>` - connect container to network
 - `docker network disconnect <network name> <container id>` - disconnect container from network

+Tips for networking in Docker containers (best practices):
+- Each container should have only one concern
+- Create your apps so frontend/backend sit on same Docker network
+- Their inter-communication never leaves host
+- All externally exposed ports closed by default
+- You must manually expose via -p, which is better default security
+- This gets even better with Docker Swarm and Overlay networks

+#### Docker Networking: DNS

+- You cannot rely on IP addresses to communicate between containers
+- Use Docker DNS to allow containers to resolve each other by name
+- Docker daemon has a built-in DNS server that containers use by default
+- Try this: `docker container run -d --name my_nginx --network my_app_net nginx`
+    - Ping the DNS: `docker container exec -it my_nginx ping new_nginx`
+- Linking containers is a legacy feature
+    - DNS is now the preferred method of inter-communication
+    - Linking still works, but is not recommended
+    - Linking may be removed in future versions of Docker

+#### Docker Networking: DNS Round Robin Test

+- Round Robin DNS is a technique of load distribution, load balancing, or fault-tolerance provisioning multiple, redundant Internet Protocol service hosts, e.g., Web server, FTP servers, by managing the Domain Name System's (DNS) responses to address requests from client computers according to an appropriate statistical model.
+- Multiple containers can resolve to the same DNS name, and Docker will load balance requests between them

+- Create a network: `docker network create dude`
+- Run 2 containers: `docker container run -d --net dude --net-alias search elasticsearch:2`
+- Run 2 containers: `docker container run -d --net dude --net-alias search elasticsearch:2`
+- Run 1 container: `docker container run --rm --net dude alpine nslookup search` # Should return 2 IP addresses
+- Run 1 container: `docker container run --rm --net dude centos curl -s search:9200` # Should return html

 Example:
 - ` docker container run -p 80:80 --name webhost -d nginx` - run nginx container in background and map port 80 to 80 and name it webhost
 - `docker container port webhost` - show port mapping of container